Post-polymerization modification and release of functional groups based on an NIR light-emitting organoboron π-conjugated polymer

 Abstract

-We develop the near-infrared (NIR) light-emitting organoboron π-conjugated polymer that can be functionalized through post-polymerization modification with click chemistry.
-The perpendicularly-protruded substituents at boron are reactive and almost electronically independent from the polymer main-chain.
-These characters allow quantitative chemical modification of functional groups as side-chains even after polymerization without any influence on the main-chain properties.
-In particular, to the best of our knowledge, we firstly demonstrate that the boron-fused azobenzene complex can release the introduced functional units on boron triggered by the treatments with reactive agents such as nucleophilic bases and radicals with photo-radical generators.
-We observed that the release of pyrene side-chains can be monitored by disappearance and appearance of the NIR and blue emissions, respectively, even with water-dispersible polymer nanoparticles.
-This study should provide a novel design strategy for stimuli-responsive theranostic systems based on NIR-fluorescent π-conjugated polymers.
+We developed a near-infrared (NIR) light-emitting organoboron π-conjugated polymer that can be functionalized through post-polymerization modification with click chemistry.
+The perpendicularly protruding substituents at the boron center are reactive and almost electronically independent from the polymer main chain.
+These properties allow the quantitative chemical modification of functional groups as side-chains even after polymerization, without any influence on the main-chain properties.
+In particular, to the best of our knowledge, we first demonstrate that the boron-fused azobenzene complex can release the introduced functional units at the boron center upon treatment with reactive agents, such as nucleophilic bases and photo-radical initiators.
+We observed that the release of pyrene side-chains can be monitored by the disappearance and appearance of the NIR and blue emissions, respectively, even for water-dispersible polymer nanoparticles.
+This study provides a novel design strategy for stimuli-responsive theranostic systems based on NIR-fluorescent π-conjugated polymers.

 Please wait while we load your content...